globocom/secDevLabs/owasp-top10-2017-apps/a6/stegonography/README.md

 How would you migitate this vulnerability?
 After your changes, an attacker should not be able to:

 * See error stack traces
-* Log-in with default credentials
+* Log in with default credentials
 * See verbose token names

 ## PR solutions